Women's Day: Some women activists call PM's gesture amazing, others say it's attention seeking move

 Rights activist and CPI leader Annie Raja said if the prime minister is truly concerned about women empowerment, he should take steps against the rising cases of sexual harassment and abuse.
 "He should announce that women reservation bill has been passed on Women's Day.
 It is a distraction from talking about real issues.
 He should realise women would not be fooled," she said.

-Shabnam Hashmi, women rights activist and founder of NGO Act Now for Harmony and Democracy, called it a "drama" and said women's condition has worsened under his government.
+Shabnam Hashmi, a women rights activist, called it a "drama" and said women's condition has worsened under his government.
 "It is all a new drama.
 There are lakhs of women who have lost their jobs.
 It is an attention seeking move because you can't answer what is happening in the country.
 Women have become much worse off then what they were six years ago," she said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)